The package multe

 0 & 0

-\end{smallmatrix}\right)\Pi'$ denote the QR decomposition of
+\end{smallmatrix}\right)\Pi'\) denote the QR decomposition of

-$\diag(\omega_{i})B$.
-If B has rank r, then R has dimension r × r, Q has dimension N × r, where r is the rank of the regressor
+\(\diag(\omega_{i})B\).
+If \(B\) has rank \(r\), then \(R\) has dimension \(r\times r\), \(Q\) has dimension \(N\times r\), where \(r\) is the rank of the regressor matrix,

-matrix, and Π is a permutation
+and \(\Pi\) is a permutation matrix.

 R^{-1}Q_{1}'\diag(\omega_{i})A\\

-Denoting the regression residual by ϵ̂i, the
+Denoting the regression residual by \(\hat{\epsilon}_{i}\), the influence

-influence function is thus given by See the internal function
+function is thus given by \[\begin{equation}\label{eq:psi_reg}

-for implementation.
+multe:::reg_if for implementation.
 The influence function

-while for scalars s1, s2,
+\end{equation*}\] while for scalars \(s_{1},s_{2}\), \(\psi(s_{1}a+s_{2}b)=s_{1}\psi(a)+s_{2}\beta(b)\).

-We use to compute ψ(α̂k), as well as where ζ̂ik is the WLS residual based on , and $\ddot{X}_{ik}$ is the residual from regressing Xik onto Xi, −k and Zi.
-It then follows from and the influence function formulas above, that where X̂ik is the residual from regressing Xik onto Z in the subset with Di ∈ {0, k}, and Ûik the residual from regressing Yi onto Xik and Zi in this subsample.
+We use \(\eqref{eq:psi_reg}\) to compute \(\psi(\hat{\alpha}_{k})\), as well as \[\begin{align*} \psi_{i}(\bar{Z})&=\frac{\omega_{i}^{2}(Z_{i}-\bar{Z})}{\sum_{i}\omega_{i}^{2}}\\ \psi_{i}(\hat{\delta}_{k k})&=\frac{\omega_{i}^{2}\hat{\zeta}_{ik}\ddot{X}_{ik}}{\sum_{i}\omega_{i}^{2}\ddot{X}_{ik}^{2}}, \end{align*}\] where \(\hat{\zeta}_{ik}\) is the WLS residual based on \(\eqref{eq:delta_system}\), and \(\ddot{X}_{ik}\) is the residual from regressing \(X_{ik}\) onto \(X_{i, -k}\) and \(Z_{i}\).
+It then follows from \(\eqref{eq:psi_reg}\) and the influence function formulas above, that \[\begin{align*} \psi_{i}(\hbo_{k})&=\hat{\delta}_{k k}'\psi_{i}(\hat{\gamma}_{k})+ \hat{\gamma}_{k}'\psi_{i}(\hat{\delta}_{k k})\\ \psi_{i}(\hat{\beta})&=\left(\sum_{i}\omega_{i}^{2}\dot{X}_{i}\dot{X}_{i}'\right)^{-1}\omega_{i}^{2}\dot{X}_{i}\hat{U}_{i}\\ \psi_{i}(\hbew_{k})&=\frac{\1{D_{i}\in\{0,k\}} \omega_{i}^{2}\hat{X}_{ik}\hat{U}_{ik}}{\sum_{i}\1{D_{i}\in\{0,k\}}\omega_{i}^{2}\hat{X}_{ik}^{2}}\\ \psi_{i}(\hbate_{k})&=\bar{Z}'\psi_{i}(\hat{\alpha}_{k}-\hat{\alpha}_{0}) +\psi_{i}(\bar{Z})(\hat{\alpha}_{k}-\hat{\alpha}_{0}). \end{align*}\] where \(\hat{X}_{ik}\) is the residual from regressing \(X_{ik}\) onto \(Z\) in the subset with \(D_{i}\in\{0,k\}\), and \(\hat{U}_{ik}\) the residual from regressing \(Y_{i}\) onto \(X_{ik}\) and \(Z_{i}\) in this subsample.

-Derivations in the last section show that the influence function for the common weights estimator is given by $\hat{\psi}_{i}(\hbcw_{k})=\hat{\psi}_{i}(\hat{\alpha}^{\textnormal{CW}}_{k}-\hat{\alpha}^{\textnormal{CW}}_{k})$, where
+Derivations in the last section show that the influence function for the common weights estimator is given by \(\hat{\psi}_{i}(\hbcw_{k})=\hat{\psi}_{i}(\hat{\alpha}^{\textnormal{CW}}_{k}-\hat{\alpha}^{\textnormal{CW}}_{k})\), where \[\begin{equation}\label{eq:psi_cw} \hat{\psi}_{i}(\hat{\alpha}^{\textnormal{CW}}_{k})= \frac{1}{\sum_{i}\lcw(W_{i})}\left( \frac{\lcw(W_{i})X_{ik}}{\pi_{k}(W_{i};\hat{\theta})}(Y_{i}-\hat{\alpha}^{\textnormal{CW}}_{k}) +a_{i}(\hat{\theta})\right). \end{equation}\]

-with the formula for ai given in below, θ corresponds to the parameters in the multinomial logit model, πk(Wi; θ̂) to the fitted probabilities in this model, and $\hat{\alpha}^{\textnormal{CW}}_{k}$ is the estimate based on below.
+with the formula for \(a_i\) given in \(\eqref{eq:a_i}\) below, \(\theta\) corresponds to the parameters in the multinomial logit model, \(\pi_{k}(W_{i};\hat{\theta})\) to the fitted probabilities in this model, and \(\hat{\alpha}^{\textnormal{CW}}_{k}\) is the estimate based on \(\eqref{eq:moment_overlap_weights}\) below.

-The package also reports “oracle” standard errors, which interprets the alternative estimators as estimates of the contrasts with λ(Wi) = 1 for the unweighted ATE, $\lambda(W_{i})=\lcw(W_{i})$ for the common weights estimator and $\lambda(W_{i})=\frac{p_{k}(W_{i})p_{0}(W_{i})}{p_{k}(W_{i})+p_{0}(W_{i})}$ for the efficiently weighted ATE estimator.
+The package also reports “oracle” standard errors, which interprets the alternative estimators as estimates of the contrasts \[\begin{equation*} \beta_{\lambda,k}=\frac{\sum_{i=1}^{N}\lambda(W_{i})(\mu_{k}(W_{i})-\mu_{0}(W_{i}))}{\sum_{i=1}^{N}\lambda(W_{i})}, \end{equation*}\] with \(\lambda(W_{i})=1\) for the unweighted ATE, \(\lambda(W_{i})=\lcw(W_{i})\) for the common weights estimator and \(\lambda(W_{i})=\frac{p_{k}(W_{i})p_{0}(W_{i})}{p_{k}(W_{i})+p_{0}(W_{i})}\) for the efficiently weighted ATE estimator.
 In contrast, the standard errors in the previous subsection set the estimands to be the population counterparts to these weighted averages, replacing the sums in the above display with population expectations.
-In addition, the oracle standard errors don’t account for estimation error in the propensity score p(Wi).
+In addition, the oracle standard errors don’t account for estimation error in the propensity score \(p(W_{i})\).

-For the unweighted ATE, the oracle standard error is based on the influence function ψ̃i(β̂kATE) = Z̄′ψi(α̂k − α̂0).
-From the derivation in the last section, it follows that the oracle standard error for $\hbew_{k}$ is given by where $\hat{\dot{U}}_{i}$ is the interacted regression residual based on .
+For the unweighted ATE, the oracle standard error is based on the influence function \(\tilde{\psi}_{i}(\hat{\beta}_{k}^{ATE})=\bar{Z}'\psi_{i}(\hat{\alpha}_{k}-\hat{\alpha}_{0})\).
+From the derivation in the last section, it follows that the oracle standard error for \(\hbew_{k}\) is given by \[\begin{equation}\label{eq:hbew_oracle} \psi_{i}(\hbew_{k})=\frac{\1{D_{i}\in\{0,k\}} \omega_{i}^{2}\hat{X}_{ik}\hat{\dot{U}}_{i}}{\sum_{i}\1{D_{i}\in\{0,k\}}\omega_{i}^{2}\hat{X}_{ik}^{2}}, \end{equation}\] where \(\hat{\dot{U}}_{i}\) is the interacted regression residual based on \(\eqref{eq:linear_mu}\).

-Finally, the oracle standard errors for $\hbcw_{k}$ are based on the influence function $\tilde{\psi}_{i}(\hbcw_{k})=\tilde{\psi}_{i}(\hat{\alpha}^{\text{CW}}_{k})-\tilde{\psi}_{i}(\hat{\alpha}^{\text{CW}}_{0})$, where
+Finally, the oracle standard errors for \(\hbcw_{k}\) are based on the influence function \(\tilde{\psi}_{i}(\hbcw_{k})=\tilde{\psi}_{i}(\hat{\alpha}^{\text{CW}}_{k})-\tilde{\psi}_{i}(\hat{\alpha}^{\text{CW}}_{0})\), where \[\begin{equation}\label{eq:overlap_oracle} \tilde{\psi}_{i}(\hat{\alpha}^{\text{CW}}_{k})=\frac{\omega_{i}^{2}\lcw(W_{i};\hat{\theta})}{ \sum_{i}\omega_{i}^{2}\lcw(W_{i};\hat{\theta})}\frac{X_{ik}}{\pi_{k}(W_{i};\hat{\theta})}\hat{\dot{U}}_{i}. \end{equation}\]

 The package applies the above formulas to the full sample.
 In cases